Exercise 3.1

 Question 3

-If a pair of linear equations is consistent, then the lines will be
+If a pair of linear equations is consistent, then the lines

 (A) parallel